tournesol-app/tournesol/.github/PULL_REQUEST_TEMPLATE.md

 {describe your PR here}

-### check list
+### checklist

-- [ ] I added the related issue(s) id in the related issues section
+- [ ] I added the related issue(s) id in the related issues section (if any)
-  - delete the related issues section if there is no issue
+  - if not, delete the related issues section
-- [ ] I described my changes in the PR description
+- [ ] I described my changes and my decisions in the PR description
 - [ ] I read the development guidelines of the [CONTRIBUTING.md][development-guidelines]
 - [ ] the tests pass and have been updated if relevant
 - [ ] the code quality check pass